ome/omero-guide-qupath/docs/qupath.rst

    - The Class of the ``Annotation`` in QuPath will be indicated only by a fill color of the ROI in OMERO.
 If you reopen the image in QuPath again from OMERO, the ROI fetched by QuPath from OMERO will have the correct name of the ``Annotation`` if you gave it one in QuPath, but both the Class as well as the ``Annotation`` color will be lost by the round trip to OMERO and back.

    - All the holes in your ``Annotation`` will be ignored (filled in), as the ``Annotation`` is translated into a polygon ROI in OMERO.
-The ROI in OMERO will appear as a filled-in object, as shown in the cartoon in https://qupath.readthedocs.io/en/latest/docs/advanced/omero.html.
+The ROI in OMERO will appear as a filled-in object, as shown in the cartoon in the `Send objects back to your OMERO server chapter <https://qupath.readthedocs.io/en/latest/docs/advanced/omero.html#send-objects-back-to-your-omero-server>`_ of the QuPath documentation.

    - The "derived" ROIs which were created for example by Cell detection algorithm in QuPath will be ignored when saving ``Annotations`` to OMERO.
 To save them either :ref:`Save detection ROIs using QuPath script<Saveroiscript>` or :ref:`ome-omero-roitool<Roitool>` workflows can be used.